 Cheerleading isn’t just for teenage girls.
 It’s a sport for boys and girls of all ages, offering far more than the chance to do a few flips and throws.
 There’s the chance to expand your social circle, learn new techniques and disciplines, and so much more.
+There is a real sense of friendship and comradery when a whole squad is wearing their custom team sports uniforms, often, within the squad is where you will find your lifelong friends.
 Here are the best things about being a cheerleader.
 If we missed any, contact Cheerhome with your ideas so we can update this article.

 You’ll Get a Second Family

 Hollywood will have you believe that cheerleading is cliquey, but really you’re surrounding yourself with likeminded people.
 Your fellow cheerleaders become part of a team; a friendship group that lasts for years.
 You’ll always have something to discuss and do, and it’s not all about new cheers and supporting the school’s football team.
 The friends, the other sports team members and the coaches become a second family for support when you most need it.